 That simple, anything else is merely unnecessary.
 If you want to delve into this topic, here is our hydration guide.

 Move-in a fun way and on an empty stomach

 At least 4 hours after the last meal.
-Moving with an empty belly creates the most favorable metabolic context for the practice of physical activity.
+Moving with an empty belly creates the most favorable metabolic context for physical activity.

-For most of our evolution, we have been under the sun for many hours, which is an indispensable factor in being healthy.
-Among many other functions, sunlight is necessary for regulating our circadian rhythm and for vitamin D synthesis.
+For most of our evolution, we have been under the sun for many hours, an indispensable factor in health.
+Among many other functions, sunlight regulates our circadian rhythm and vitamin D synthesis.

 More and more authors suggest that living near the natural environment (including gardens and agricultural land) has long-term health benefits.
 These benefits are caused by the psychological need to live in the environment in which we evolve as a species.
 Humans have an evolutionarily predetermined need to expose ourselves to nature.
 When we don’t, we feel nostalgic.